lejuans01/My-Streams/Google Script And Install Info/ReadMe.md

 - `se` (Sweden)
 - `us` (United States) ✔️
   Sorts the channels by their assigned channel number

+  > [!TIP]
+> For a cleaner and more concise URL, consider using a URL shortener like [bit.ly.com](https://bitly.com/) and appending the necessary parameters at the end.

 > [!IMPORTANT]
 > This repository does not host or store any video files.
 It simply hosts a script that you can copy&paste to self-host on GOOGLE APP SCRIPTS.
 The content was intentionally made publicly available.
 The copyright holders granted permission and consent to these websites to stream and share the content they provide.